EuroDreams 2025 Changes

 Two to three special promotional draws are planned per year, when you can play for an even more appealing jackpot than usual.

 The regular top prize in EuroDreams is €20,000 a month for 30 years, which adds up to a total of €7.2 million.
-In the new Super Draws, the top prize will be worth €30,000 a month for 30 years – match all the numbers and the total payout would be €10.8 million!
+In the new Super Draws, the top prize is worth €30,000 a month for 30 years – match all the numbers and the total payout would be €10.8 million!
+The jackpot even stays at its enhanced value until someone wins.

-The first Super Draw will be held on Thursday 2nd October to signal the start of a new era for EuroDreams.
+The first Super Draw was held on Thursday 2nd October to signal the start of a new era for EuroDreams.
+Go to the Superdraws page for full details.

 Changes to Prize Fund

-There will be no changes to the jackpot apart from in the Superdraws, but the prize money for the other categories is set to be redistributed.
-A higher percentage of the prize fund will now be allocated to the third prize level – for matching five of the six main numbers.
-The estimated payout for the third prize is currently around €100, but it is set to increase significantly.
+The prize money for the other categories has also been redistributed since October 2025.
+A higher percentage of the prize fund is now allocated to the third prize level – for matching five of the six main numbers.
+The estimated payout for the third prize had previously been around €100, but it has now increased by around five times.
 You could win around €500.

-The prize fund percentages for categories four and five will also be recalculated.
-The following table shows how the allocation will change.
+The prize fund percentages for categories four and five were also recalculated.
+The following table shows how the allocation changed.

 Numbers Matched Prize Fund Allocation Before October 2025 Prize Fund Allocation From October 2025